-Attribute Name Explanation userRedirectOn initialCaptivateOn advertisingCaptivateOn These attributes provide a convenient way to switch on and off one or more of the TCP redirection types.
+Attribute Name Explanation userRedirectOn initialCaptivateOn These attributes provide a convenient way to switch on and off one or more of the TCP redirection types.
 Changing these attributes is much easier than reconfiguring the SSG.
-Valid values are: true-The captive portal application performs an HTTP redirect to an appropriate serviceRedirectOn Integration performs an HTTP redirect to an appropriate content application. false-The captive portal application does not respond to that particular type of TCP redirection.
-The subscriber experience is the same as if this type of TCP redirection were not configured. host Identifies the captive portal host.
+Valid values are: advertisingCaptivateOn serviceRedirectOn true-The captive portal application performs an HTTP redirect to an appropriate content application. false-The captive portal application does not respond to that particular type of TCP redirection.
+The subscriber experience is the same as if this type of host TCP redirection were not configured.
+Identifies the captive portal host.
 The value can be a comma-separated list of aliases and/or addresses.
 The application uses this attribute to detect loops.
-If the request host and this host value match, as well as the request port and the listener port, the captive portal application redirects the browser to the URL in errorURL.

-In the installed configuration files, the following attributes are assigned values that are Java system properties.
-You can change the default value of a system property in the XML file, or you can override the default value at run time on the startup script command line.

-userRedirectURL The URL that you want the subscriber's browser to be redirected to after each type of initialCaptivateURL redirection.
+If the request host and this host value match, as well as the request port and the listener port, the captive portal application redirects the browser to the URL in errorURL. files, the following attributes are assigned values that are Java system properties.
+You can ystem property in the XML file, or you can override the default value at run time on the startup userRedirectURL initialCaptivateURL The URL that you want the subscriber's browser to be redirected to after each type of redirection.
 Each URL is constructed as: advertisingCaptivateURL http://host:portURI where: • host is the IP address or host name of the web server for the content application that will handle the redirection type.
-The host is defined as one of the following java system properties: - serviceportal.host (usually the NWSP IP address) - messageportal.host (usually the Message Portal IP address) • port is the port that the web server is listening on.
-The port is defined as one of the following java system properties: - serviceportal.port - messageportal.port • URI is the absolute path for the page within the content application that you want the subscriber's browser to be redirected to.
+The host is defined as one of the following java system properties: serviceportal.host (usually the NWSP IP address) messageportal.host (usually the Message Portal IP address) • port is the port that the web server is listening on.
+The port is defined as one of the following java system properties: serviceportal.port messageportal.port • URI is the absolute path for the page within the content application that you want the subscriber's browser to be redirected to.
 The default values used during installation are: - For user redirections: /home, which is the NWSP logon page. - For initial logon redirections: /initial, which is the Message Portal greetings page.
 For advertising redirections: /advertising, which is the Message Portal advertising page.
 The default values for the system properties and the URIs were set during installation in the URL Out fields.